Report from the Board of Directors

 The Company have taken further measures and stricter controls in terms of cleaning and hygiene protocols at all stores, distribution centers and headquarter office in accordance with public health authorities.

-Halal Decree Certification by Majelis Ulama Indonesia (MUI)
+Halal Decree by Majelis Ulama Indonesia (MUI)

-In 2020, the Company has been declared to meet the requirements of halal certification by The Assessment Institute for Foods, Drugs and Cosmetics of The Indonesian Council of Ulama (“LPPOM MUI”).
+In 2021, the Company continued to uphold the halal decree by The Assessment Institute for Foods, Drugs and Cosmetics of The Indonesian Council of Ulama (“LPPOM MUI”).
 Meeting these requirements reflects MPPA’s strong commitment to implementing the Halal Assurance System (“HAS”) in all business line operations and supporting functions.
 This achievement makes MPPA being the first modern retailer in Indonesia to receive Halal Decree for its 150 locations of multiformat stores, distribution centers and head office nationwide.

 Other Social Activities

-Perspective for 2021
+Perspective for 2022

-It brings the Company in a better position to further implement both online and offline business operational excellence.
-The expansion of Indonesia’s middle class, the increasing rate of urbanization, the ongoing shift to modern channels as well as the recent accelerated adoption of digital lifestyle and online business are the key drivers to fuel a sustained rise in consumption that will support our business in the future.
+Moving into the New Normal era, MPPA is wellpositioned to capture its strong revenue growth and omni-channel potentials when consumer spending recovers.
+We are grateful to able to capture the opportunities in strengthening MPPA’s consumer retailing and omni-channel strategy during pandemic era in 2021.
+It brings the Company in a better position to further implement both online and offline business operational going forward.
+The expansion of Indonesia’s middle class, the increasing rate of urbanization, the ongoing shift to modern channels as well as the accelerated adoption of digital lifestyle and online business are the key drivers to fuel a sustained rise in consumption that will support our business in the future.

 Changes in the Composition of Board of Directors

 For the Management team, BOD thanks Elliot J. Dickson as the Company’s CEO for his relentless efforts and professional leadership in managing the Company during the difficult pandemic situation.
-Elliot continues as CEO in 2021 forward.
+Elliot continues as CEO in 2022 forward.
 His retail expertise and disciplines bring valuable insights and solid teamwork for the organization in executing MPPA’s consumer retailing strategy.

-On behalf of the BOD, we would like to extend our recognition and gratitude for the dedication and hard work of the Company management and staff.
+The BOD would like to extend our recognition and gratitude for the dedication and hard work of the Company management and staff.
 We would also like to thank our many partners in the business community and government for its continuous support toward our business.
 We also would like to thank the BOC for their guidance and supervision.
 We are grateful for the trust and confidence exhibited by our shareholders.
 And we are thankful for the customers throughout Indonesia who trust their retail needs with us throughout the year.

-On behalf of the Board of Directors,
+On behalf of the Board of Directors